giordano-lucas/exchange-price-propagation/index.md

 |  0 |  corr(`s1_t`,`s2_{t}`) |
 |  1 |  corr(`s1_t`,`s2_{t+1}`) |
 |.....|....|
+Correlations are computed using the Hayashi Yoshida estimator.
+Once computed the lag associated with the highest correlation is extracted and saved.
+This operation is repeated every day the stock was traded and for every pair of exchanges available.
+At this point, we obtain a time series of lags (one per day) that are interpreted as transmission delays.
 # Data Acquisition

 Data used in the study come from two different sources: information about exploited cycles comes from the dataset used in the arxiv paper.
 Data concerning rates preceding the cycles come are from through bitquery.